ADD CONDITION

 What is Winco Menthol Cough Drops used for?

-Winco Menthol Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.
+Winco Menthol Cough Drops temporarily relieve cough associated with a cold and alleviate occasional minor irritation and sore throat.

-How should I use Winco Menthol Cough Drops?
+How should adults and children over 5 use Winco Menthol Cough Drops?

-For adults and children 5 years and over, allow 1 drop to dissolve slowly in your mouth, and you may repeat this every two hours as necessary or as directed by a doctor.
-For children under 5 years, ask a doctor.
+Adults and children 5 years and over should allow 1 drop to dissolve slowly in the mouth, which may be repeated every two hours as necessary or as directed by a doctor.

 What should I do if my cough persists?